hhaentze/RenalVision/readme.md

 The platform exposes a unified command-line interface: rv.

 ### 1. Extract Features (Data Engine)
 Convert raw images and masks into a feature table.
+Mask values (excl.
+0) are use to deduct class_id's that are assigned to the feature vectors.

+**Important:**
+* Indexing of classes in the segmentation masks starts at 1
+* Indexing of classes in the extracted feature vectors starts at 0

 ```bash
 rv extract \